copsTvFan/cops-episode-guide/readme.md

 **Coast to Coast 87**

-- (Fort Myers, FL - 1:38 PM Man with a Gun/Should be AM) An officer responds to a call involving a concerned citizen who says he was approached by an armed man claiming to have used his gun in an bank robbery.
+- (Fort Myers, FL -- 1:38 PM Man with a Gun/Should be AM) Corporal Jason Pate responds to a call involving a concerned citizen who says he was approached by an armed man claiming to have used his gun in an bank robbery.
 - Las Vegas, NV
 - Lee County FL